-Housing Authority of Myrtle Beach is a public housing agency in Myrtle Beach, South Carolina that participates in the Section 8 Housing Choice Voucher program.
-As of February 17th, 2019, Housing Authority of Myrtle Beach has 1 waiting lists that are open now or opening soon.
+Housing Authority of Myrtle Beach is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Homeownership Voucher, Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Section 8 Project-Based Voucher (PBV), and Mainstream Voucher programs.
+As of December 9th, 2021, Housing Authority of Myrtle Beach has 6 waiting lists that are open now or opening soon.

 Housing Authority of Myrtle Beach serves Myrtle Beach.

-As of the most recent VMS report, Housing Authority of Myrtle Beach manages 828 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Myrtle Beach manages 818 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||VASH|